Raunak-Sarmacharya/kcn-seniors-docs/docs/content-management/media-library-management.md

 ## Introduction

-The WordPress Media Library is the centralized hub for managing all media files on the KCN Seniors website.
+The WordPress Media Library is the centralized hub for managing all media files on the website.
 This comprehensive system stores and organizes images, videos, audio files, and documents used throughout the site, including blog posts, EventPrime events, and member content.

 ### Key Features
 - **Centralized File Storage** - All media files in one location